AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 The streaming query allows a client to, for example, stream large database result sets.
 The streaming query relies on the reactive stream model, specifically the `Flux` type.

-Streaming query is flexible enough to be used with **any** query return type.
-That means that any return type that is not Flux will automatically be converted to Flux, based on that Flux will return single or multiple items.
+The streaming query is flexible enough to use **any** query return type.
+That means that any return type that is not a `Flux` will automatically be converted to `Flux`.
+The `Flux` will return single or multiple items based on that.

 Query gateway provides nifty `streamingQuery` method to utilize streaming query easily.
 It's simple to use, and requires just two parameters: query and expected response type class.